 3. Isolate the Instruments From the Floor

 Sound transfers through the floor easily.
 This is why you can hear your upstairs neighbors when they walk.
-If your room is in the basement or the floor is made out of concreteOpens in a new tab., you can get away without soundproofing it.
+If your room is in the basement or the floor is made out of concrete, you can get away without soundproofing it.

 However, you won’t get a proper seal, and the noise will continue to leak.